mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-user-input.md

 <img src="{{ site.baseurl }}/images/yes_no-dialog.png" alt="RunPythonScript" width="35%">

-Note that rs.MessageBox() returns a value - you can set a variable to records the result from a message box so that you can tell which button the user has clicked.
+Note that rs.MessageBox() returns a value - you can set a variable to record the result from a message box so that you can tell which button the user has clicked.

 ```python
 import rhinoscriptsyntax as rs